syncfusion-content/wpf-docs/wpf/DataGrid/Data-Validation.md

 {% endhighlight %}
 {% endtabs %}

-## Custom validation through events
+## Cell validation

-You can validate the cells and rows using [CurrentCellValidating](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~CurrentCellValidating_EV.html) and [RowValidating](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~RowValidating_EV.html) events.
-SfDataGrid will not allow user to edit other cell / row if validation failed.

-### Cell Validation

 You can validate the cells using [CurrentCellValidating](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~CurrentCellValidating_EV.html) event when the cell is edited. `CurrentCellValidating` event occurs when the edited cells tries to commit the data or lose the focus.
+DataGrid will not allow user to edit other cells if validation failed.

 [CurrentCellValidatingEventArgs](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.CurrentCellValidatingEventArgs.html) provides information to `CurrentCellValidating` event for validating the cell. `CurrentCellValidatingEventArgs.OriginalSender` returns the DataGrid fired this event for DetailsView.